-Since we are especially interested in the compliance behavior of the second generation, we start by documenting the compliance behavior of cohorts born between 1974 and 1994.
-In total, 222,456 individuals from these cohorts received a major commuter tax allowance at least once during the period of our study.
-Table 2 summarizes the share of over- and underreporters of these cohorts, broken down by each allowance bracket.
-The table displays the misreporting of the first reporting decision (i.e., when individuals received the commuter tax allowance for the first time).
+1994.12 In total, 222,456 individuals from these cohorts received a major commuter tax allowance at least once during the period of our study.
+Table 2 summarizes the share of over- and underreporters of these cohorts, broken down by the reported commuting distance bracket.
+The table displays the misreporting of the first reporting decision (i. e., when individuals received the commuter tax allowance for the first time).
 The overreporting shares for the single brackets add up to 22 percent, 38 percent, and 31 percent, respectively.
-The underreporting shares vary by bracket between 5 and 12 percent.
-These skewed shares of under- and overreporting give a first indication that taxpayers cheat on their distance bracket in order to receive a higher allowance than they were entitled to.
-Since we also know the exact commuter allowances in Euros (see Table 1), we can also calculate the overclaimed amount of the commuter allowance by individuals.
-Hence, we can not only measure individual cheating behavior on the extensive margin, but also estimate tax evasion on the intensive margin.
+The underreporting shares vary by bracket between 5 and 12 percent.13 These skewed shares of under- and overreporting give a first indication that taxpayers cheat on their commuting distance bracket in order to receive a higher allowance than they were entitled to.
+Since we also know the exact commuter allowances in Euros (see Table 1), we can also calculate the overclaimed amount of the commuter allowance by individuals (i. e., the difference between the justified allowance amount and the claimed allowance amount).

-To further uncover systematic cheating by commuters, we study discontinuities in misreporting around the allowance bracket thresholds.
-For this purpose, we pool data across all brackets and display the share of over- and underreporters by bins of distance to their employers.
+To further uncover systematic cheating by commuters, we study discontinuities in misreporting around the commuting distance bracket thresholds.
+For this purpose, we pool data across all brackets and display the share of over- and underreporters by bins of the true commuting distance.
 In the case that individuals systematically cheat on their bracket eligibility, we should observe a discontinuity in the proportion of over- and underreporters at the thresholds.
-By contrast, if people would just report a noisy estimate of their true bracket eligibility without any cheating, we should observe very similar shares of over- and underreporting around the thresholds and no discontinuity.
+By contrast, if people would just report a noisy estimate of their true eligibility without any cheating, we should observe very similar shares of over- and underreporting around the thresholds and no discontinuity.